-Feedback mode Usage Trial feedback Usually enabled when you are using Annalise Enterprise as part of an evaluation during a trial period Al model feedback Your organisation can choose to switch this function on or off

-Depending on the feedback mode you are using, you can:
+Feedback mode Usage Trial feedback Usually enabled when you are using Annalise Enterprise as part of an evaluation during a trial period.
+1. Refer to the table below for feedback options.
+2. To save and submit your feedback, click Submit feedback .
+Al model feedback Your organisation can choose to switch this function on or off.
+If the feedback options don't automatically display, go to the bottom right of the Findings List and click the Feedback ('flag') button (see Feedback mode: Findings List (Al model feedback) on page 16).
+2. Refer to the table below for feedback options.
+3. To save and submit your feedback, click the Feedback button again.

-- flag an incorrect study

-- flag an incorrect localisation

-- add missing findings

-- reject (and 'unreject') findings

-- mark findings as an 'important find'

-- Note: The feedback feature is not to be used for reporting product deficiencies.
-If you have feedback about a product deficiency, see Support and feedback on page 34.

-- 1. If the feedback options don't automatically display, go to the bottom right of the Findings List and click the Feedback ('flag') button.

-- 2. Refer to the table below to determine the feedback you would like to provide and the steps to follow.
+Feedback options

 Option Steps Flag an incorrect study If a study has been incorrectly processed, click the Study processed incorrectly ('flag') button at the top of the Findings List.
 To undo this action, click the button again to remove the flag.
 Flag an incorrect localisation If you feel that the localisation of the current finding is incorrect, click the Incorrect localisation button at the bottom right of the Image Panel.
 A flag will display to the right of the finding on the Findings List.
 To undo this action, click the button on the Image Panel again to remove the flag.

-Option Steps Add a missing finding If a finding is missing from the study: 1.
+Option Steps -- -- Add a missing finding If a finding is missing from the study: 1.
 Click Add Finding at the bottom of the Findings List 2.
 Type the name of the finding in the Enter Finding field if the finding displays, click to select the finding if the finding doesn't display, type the full name of the finding, then click Add New The new finding will display under the User added finding group.
-See Finding groups on page 14.
+See Finding groups on page 21.
 Reject an incorrect finding If you determine that an AI finding that displays in the Findings List is not present in the study, click the Reject button beside the finding name.
 The finding name will display as strikethrough text.
 Undo a rejected finding If you have rejected a finding but want to undo this action (and reinstate the finding in the Findings List), click the Undo Reject button beside the finding name.
 Mark a finding as an 'important find' If you determine that the AI model has identified an important finding that may otherwise have been missed, click the Important find button.
 Note : This option can only be used during trial feedback.
 Feedback questions Click to select any question/s if they apply.
 Note : This option can only be used during trial feedback.
 The questions can be customised for your organisation.
-Provide extra comments Type any extra comments in the Optional Comments field.
-Note : This option can only be used during trial feedback.
+Provide extra Type any extra comments in the Optional comments field. comments Note: This option can only be used during trial feedback.